Antenatal visits - check-ups during your pregnancy

 - A normal pregnancy lasts 38–42 weeks.

-- After your first antenatal visit (booking visit) you may have your next visit around 19-20 weeks, then every 4 weeks until later in your pregnancy, when visits become more frequent as you get closer to your due date.
+- After your first antenatal visit (booking visit) you may have your next visit around 19-20 weeks, then again at 28 weeks gestation, every 4 weeks until later in your pregnancy, when visits become more frequent as you get closer to your due date.

 - You may need to have antenatal visits more often if there are any problems with you or your baby.